Work that stays

 Everyone belongs

-The work is built from small pieces—one frame, one choice, one clip.
-No one is excluded by the format.
-You don't have to match anyone else's pace; contributions stack over days and weeks, and each one still counts.
+The work is built from small pieces—one frame, one choice, one clip—so no one is excluded by the format.
+You don't have to match anyone else's pace: contributions stack over days and weeks, and each one counts.
 One frame at a time.

 Why Punkeye Pictures exists